Previous step: Creating your first multi-tenant project

-- You can offer certain projects to some tenants and not to others.
+- You can offer specific projects to some tenants and not to others.

-- You can also provide most of your tenants with a single environment while offering certain special customers extra environments.
-For example, you could provide certain customers with a test/staging/acceptance environment where they can test new releases before you upgrade their production environment.
+- You can also provide most of your tenants with a single environment while offering specific customers extra environments.
+For example, you could give particular customers with a test/staging/acceptance environment where they can test new releases before upgrading their production environment.

 Deploying the project to your tenant

-Now your tenant is connected to the Mojo project you can start deploying releases to your tenant.
+Your tenant is connected to the Mojo project; you can start deploying releases to your tenant.